gvwilson/sensibleadventures/nardica/nardica.md

 The Marine spun around, still keeping her exoskeleton between Iffy and the attack, and raised her arm to point at the incoming drone.
 The guns on her shoulders aimed and fired.
-The drone staggered, then exploded as its core decided that this was as far as it was going to get.

-Just like that, the attack was over.
+The drone staggered, recovered, and zoomed away, its remaining three rotors whining to make up for the fourth that had just been disintegrated.

 The Marine straightened up and turned to Iffy.
 The visor on her helmet snapped open.
 "Are you all right, citizen?"
 Honesty demanded.

 "I---I'm fine," Iffy said shakily.